Somerset West: Suburbs

-Greater Somerset West which extends beyond the town's administrative boundaries also includes the nearby settlements of Croydon and Macassar to the west.

-Greater Somerset West has also grown tremendously in the past decade with developments both taking place in the east and west of Somerset West but most notably in the west of the town.

-The development west of Somerset West is currently stringing along the N2 and R102 on the large open space between Croydon and Firgrove which separates the Helderberg region from the Cape Flats region along the False Bay.
-The large open space which once isolated Somerset West from the rest of the Cape Metropole has slowly been closed by the development merging the rest of the metropole with Helderberg to form a more integrated metropolitan area.
-The developments here mainly consist of gated estates such as the Sitari Country Estate, Croydon Vineyard Estate, Croydon Olive Estate and Kelderhof Country Village.

-In the south-west of Somerset West is the current mixed-use development of Paardevlei which includes a new private hospital owned by Busamed.

 Retail

-Being the largest town in the Helderberg region, Somerset West also serves as the main retail hub for the region as well as further surrounding towns such as Grabouw, Botrivier and Stellenbosch.

-The largest shopping centre in Somerset West is Somerset Mall located on the corner of the R44 Broadway Boulevard and N2 at the Exit 43 off-ramp.
-There is a large concentration of retail facilities in the vicinity of Somerset Mall, such as Helderberg Mall, Somerset Value Centre and The Sanctuary.

-Waterstone Village Shopping Centre is located on the corner of the M9 and R44 in the western suburb of Heldervue and Vergelegen Plein is located in the eastern suburb of Dennegeur.
-Sitari Country Estate just outside Somerset West also has a new shopping centre, Sitari Village Mall.
+Owing to its regional status and central location, Somerset West has become the major retail hub for the Helderberg, Stellenbosch and the Overberg regions.
+Somerset Mall, situated alongside the N2 freeway serves as the largest shopping centre in the Helderberg region.
+A number of other local retail shopping centres can be found in the town's suburban areas such as Helderberg Mall, Somerset Value Centre, The Sanctuary, Waterstone Village Shopping Centre, Vergelegen Plein and Sitari Village Mall.

 Tourism

 Somerset West offers several tourist attractions due to its position on the Hottentots-Holland mountains and between the Cape Winelands and the nearby beaches of Strand and Gordon's Bay.

 Wine

 Somerset West forms part of the Helderberg Wine Region which is a wine-producing sub-region of the greater Stellenbosch Wine Region.
 Helderberg includes wine estates such as include 96 Winery, Alto, Audacia, Annandale, Cavalli, Ernie Els, Grangehurst, Guardian Peak, Haskell, Hidden Valley, Idiom, Ken Forrester, Klein Welmoed, Le Riche, Longridge, Lourensford, Lyngrove, Miravel, Morgenster, Peter Falke, Post House, Somerbosch, Uva Mira, Vergelegen, Vergenoegd and Waterkloof.

 The most popular and nearest wine estates amongst the many surrounding Somerset West are Vergelegen and Lourensford.
 The Vergelegen Wine Estate lies on the border of Somerset West, spanning into the Hottentots Holland Nature Reserve.
 The buildings on the estate constitute fine examples of Cape Dutch architecture.

 The Lourensford Wine Estate which neighbours the Vergelegen Wine Estate features the Lourensford Market and a Sports car museum known as MOTOR Studio.